sami-chaaban/starparser/README.md

 Use this package to manipulate Relion star files, including counting, modifying, plotting, and sifting the data.
 At the very least, this is a useful alternative to *awk* commands, which can get *awk*ward.
 Below is a description of the command-line options with some examples.
 Alternatively, use starparser within Relion or load the modules in your own Python scripts.

+Some of the options below are already available in Relion with "relion_star_handler".

 1. [Installation](#installation)
 2. [Command-line options](#cmdops)
 3. [Tips](#tips)